vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 Non-goals

-- Enabling auditing in the impersonation proxy.
+- Enabling Kubernetes API request auditing in the impersonation proxy.
 If needed, this will be handled in a separate feature.
 - Providing the ability to filter or choose which audit events to capture.
 - Auditing the management of CRs (e.g. OIDCIdentityProvider).
 These events are captured by the API server audit logs.